Children Ages 6-12

 Grades 1-6 in one multi-aged classroom

 The Elementary program offers your child an unparalleled opportunity for growth in this new period of life.
 Your imaginative, social and creative child needs an environment with appropriate freedom and limitations, with an expansive curriculum to support her curiosity and prepare her for the challenges of the future.
-Our classroom has around 12 children (6-12 years old), a teacher, and a part-time assistant teacher.
+Our classroom has around 20 children (6-12 years old), a trained Montessori teacher, and an assistant teacher.

 Your child will study both broadly and deeply, covering many subjects not attempted in conventional schools.
 Because there is not a rigid schedule or prescribed curriculum that the whole class must follow, your child can focus intensely on her self-chosen work, with minimal interruption.
 At the same time, she will collaborate with the teacher to ensure that her work is challenging and purposeful – and that basic standards are met.
 In that way, the teacher is in charge of the minimum scope of work – your child is in charge of the maximum.